 Can I start my internship before the beginning of the semester?

 The internship should begin and end around the same time as an academic semester.
-You can complete up to 50 hours prior to the start of the semester with approval from Dr. Smith.
+You can complete up to 50 hours prior to the start of the semester with approval from Dr. Robert B. Blair.
 Completing 50 hours prior to the first day of the semester requires that a student be approved and registered for the course before permission is given.

 May I complete an internship at the place I already am employed?